ManoMedEngg/Pre_Launch_Stethopes/README.md

   # Stethopes

-  This is a code bundle for Stethopes.
-The original project is available at https://www.figma.com/design/rTnSqaEvQCM4Z1SjjLcb3B/Stethopes.
+  This is a Pre Launch of Stethopes.
+This site is not Completed completly due to SIH.

   ## Running the code